Battle of the Brains (Philippine game show): Venues

 All rounds prior to the Grand Finals were recorded in Broadcast City, Quezon City.
-However, the Grand Finals were usually held at different auditoriums, including the following:
+However, the Grand Finals were usually held at different venues, including the following:

 Prizes

 For all rounds prior to the Grand Finals, points earned were paid out in Philippine peso for all contestants.

-From Seasons 1 to 6, Grand Champions were awarded the following (in units of Philippine pesos, before 20% tax on prizes):
+From Years 1 to 6, Grand Champions were awarded the following (in units of Philippine pesos, before 20% tax on prizes):